You’re not going to believe what happened to me today.

 “You probably dropped it when you knelt down to fix the tire,” said my brother.
 “Good luck with that,” he added helpfully.

 In a panic, I hastened back toward where I had pulled over, my only landmark for this location being a puddle of water that I had noticed a few feet from where I had initially stopped.
-It should go without saying that about five minutes before I got there, it started to rain.
+So it should go without saying that about five minutes before I got there, it started to rain.

 As my puddle-landmark could now be applied to the entire state of Pennsylvania, I proceeded to spend two hours in the pouring rain searching for a phone that simply wasn’t to be found.
 And so I came back home, soaking wet and in a furious temper.
 Then, at around midnight, I got a call from my friend Aaron, whom I had not heard from in nearly two years.